SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: Related Work

 \subsection{Monocular Depth Prediction Datasets}

 Depth prediction plays an important role in the perception and localization of autonomous driving and other computer vision applications.
-Many indoor datasets are built through calibrated RGBD camera \cite{silberman2012indoor,kim2018deep,Koch18_ECS}, expensive laser scanner \cite{saxena2008make3d,vasiljevic2019diode} and web stereo photos \cite{wang2019web,Xian_2018_CVPR,xian2020structure,ranftl2020towards}.
-However, outdoor depth maps as ground truth are more complex to get, \textit{e.g.} projecting 3D point cloud data onto the image plane \cite{geiger2012we,saxena2008make3d,antequera2020mapillary} for sparse map and using stereo matching to calculate inaccurate and limited-scope depth \cite{cordts2016cityscapes,ranftl2020towards,Xian_2018_CVPR}.
+Many indoor datasets are built through calibrated RGBD cameras \cite{silberman2012indoor,kim2018deep,Koch18_ECS}, expensive laser scanners \cite{saxena2008make3d,vasiljevic2019diode} and web stereo photos \cite{wang2019web,Xian_2018_CVPR,xian2020structure,ranftl2020towards,lai2019real}.
+However, outdoor depth maps as ground truth are more complex to get, \textit{e.g.} projecting 3D point cloud data onto the image plane \cite{geiger2012we,saxena2008make3d,antequera2020mapillary} for sparse maps and using stereo matching to calculate inaccurate and limited-scope depth \cite{cordts2016cityscapes,ranftl2020towards,Xian_2018_CVPR}.
 Another way to get the depth map is through SfM \cite{chen2016single,li2018megadepth,chen2020oasis,antequera2020mapillary} from monocular sequences.
 Although this method is time-consuming, it generates pretty accurate relatively-scaled dense depth maps , which is more general for depth prediction under different scenarios.
-For the long-term robust perception under changing environments, though some real-world datasets \cite{cordts2016cityscapes,antequera2020mapillary,ranftl2020towards} include some environmental changes, there are still no multi-environment traverses with the same routes, which is essential and necessary for fair evaluation of robustness across different environments.
-Since graphical rendering is becoming more and more realistic, some virtual synthetic datasets \cite{gaidon2016virtual,ros2016synthia,tartanair,gtav} contain multi-environment traverses though the rendered RGB images are still different from real-world ones due to the domain gap and cannot be used to benchmark real-world cross-environment performance.
-The details of comparison between datasets are shown in Tab. \ref{datasets_compare} and Sec. \ref{comparison}.
+For the long-term robust perception under changing environments, though some real-world datasets \cite{cordts2016cityscapes,antequera2020mapillary,ranftl2020towards} include some environmental changes, there are still no multi-environment traverses with the same routes, which is essential and necessary for the fair evaluation of robustness across different environments.
+Since graphical rendering is becoming more and more realistic, some virtual synthetic datasets \cite{gaidon2016virtual,ros2016synthia,tartanair,gtav, sun2022shift} contain multi-environment traverses.
+But the rendered RGB images are still different from real-world ones due to the domain gap and cannot be used to benchmark real-world cross-environment performance.
+The details of the comparison between datasets are shown in Tab. \ref{datasets_compare} and Sec. \ref{comparison}.
+The closest work to ours is the Ithaca365 \cite{diaz2022ithaca365}, where images and point clouds are collected from multiple environments for different perception tasks.
+But they do not involve the task of monocular depth prediction but only stereo disparity estimation with LiDAR points as ground truth.